keatmin/golang-learning/gowtests/README.md

 ## Dependency Injection
 1. Both bytes.Buffer and os.Stdout implements io.Writer
 2. Understanding general purposes interface can software reusable in a number of contexts
+3. Essentially separating concern of the construction of an object

 ### WHY DI
 Motivated by our tests we refactored the code so we could control where the data was written by injecting a dependency which allowed us to: